Retail Excel Template Collection

 Free download

-See the promotion record structure first
+Review the 8-sheet workbook structure first

 File

-retail_gross_profit_slow_moving_analysis_log_template_en.xlsx
+File name: retail_gross_profit_slow_moving_analysis_log_template_en.xlsx

 Sheets